SkoolNotes/Taproot/2020HIST201/_Kbe21hist201floNaziGeneticism.md

 ## the genetically impure were sterilized

-## science as salvation
+# science as salvation

-### Nazi Germany promoted the existing eugencists and used them to legitimize their work
+## Nazi Germany promoted the existing eugencists and used them to legitimize their work

+## proponents argued that costly welfare services were being wasted on the impure and that they were interfering with natural selection